loudwhisperer/sturdy-table/README.md

 ## Installation

 1. Install MySQL and NodeJS for your OS version
    - Configure MySQL
 2. Clone the repository from GitHub to your local machine
 3. Create a '.env' file in the root directory
    - Use the database name: 'tableapp_db'
    - Add your MySQL username and password
 4. Open a terminal in the root of the cloned repository
    - In the terminal, run the following: '$ npm i'
 5. Log into MySQL in the terminal
    - Command: '$ mysql -u root -p'
 6. Now, while logged into MySQL, run the following commands
-    - '$ source db/schema.sql;'
+   - 'mysql> source db/schema.sql;'
-    - then 'exit' to leave MySQL
+   - then 'mysql> exit' to leave MySQL
 7. Now, while not logged into MySQL, run the following commands
    - '$ npm run seed'
    - '$ node server.js'

 ## Usage